DNSCrypt/dnscrypt-server-docker/README.md

 This will only accept connections via DNSCrypt.
-Containers on the same virtual network can directly access the DNS cache on the standard DNS port (53), but to create a non-authenticated public DNS resolver, this extra port has to be explicitly exposed (`-p 53:53/udp -p 53:53/tcp`).
+Containers on the same virtual network can directly access the DNS cache on the standard DNS port (53), but to create a regular, non-authenticated public DNS resolver, this extra port has to be explicitly exposed (`-p 53:53/udp -p 53:53/tcp`).

 Now, to start the whole stack: